First Impressions Project

 Coming soon… a redesigned 5-acre space that will provide improved accessibility, river access, and opportunities for all to explore this unique environment.

-In its ongoing effort to be one of the best maritime experiences in the world, Maine Maritime Museum will break ground on a transformative 5-acre renovation in March 2019.
+In its ongoing effort to be one of the best maritime experiences in the world, Maine Maritime Museum broke ground on a transformative 5-acre renovation in March 2019.
 The “First Impressions” project encompasses a complete redevelopment of the front entrance and south side of the museum’s campus with a goal of enhancing the visitor experience, creating an ecologically friendly and attractive landscape bordering the river and Washington Street, and addressing a lack of handicapped accessibility, crumbling front steps, and deteriorating parking surfaces.